MarkRWatts/MicroServer/README.md

 I have a Netgear GS108T managed 8-port gigabit switch.
 This supports LACP link aggregation.
 So does TrueNAS.

 > There's a potential race condition here as you need to configure both ends of the link at more-or-less the same time.
 Due to the way link aggregation works, the aggregated interface `bond1` in Linux will use the MAC address of the first interface, and if you're using DHCP (for now) you'll end up with the same IP as before.
-This /should/ mean you don't end up being unable to connect to the web interface of TrueNAS.
+This *should* mean you don't end up being unable to connect to the web interface of TrueNAS.

 ### On the switch
 1. Identify the two switch ports you've connected the two server interfaces into.
 Ports 6 & 7 for me.